antwanvdm/pokemon-gallery-react-native/README.md

   update every instance of the component.
 I eventually used the React Memo functionality (`export default memo(PokemonCard, areEqual);`) to always check if a property is the same, and else prevent the re-render (see PokemonCard.js)
+- For the styling I decided to use [NativeWind](https://www.nativewind.dev/).
+As someone who loves TailWind, this definitely made me happy and gave me a solid developer experience.
+Only downside are some (community) components that are not completely optimised to tailwind, so you might need some custom styling

 ## Run it yourself
 To get this project up & running on your own laptop, follow these steps: